Progne subis

 different sources too numerous to mention here.
 It's intent is to

-consolidate generally known information, the latest research data and my own personal
+consolidate generally known information, the latest research data and personal

 article and get the average purple martin enthusiast or potential purple martin